DPO and Swiss FADP in the face of AI: practical obligations for Swiss SMEs (2026)

 Obligation 1 — Register of automated processing (Art.
 12 Swiss FADP)

+Any AI system that processes personal data must be documented in the register.
 Mandatory content: nature of automated processing, categories of data concerned, purposes, retention period, technical security measures.
+Many Swiss SMEs underestimate this obligation — spreadsheet-based registers are acceptable, but they must be current and auditable.

 Obligation 2 — Data Protection Impact Assessment (DPIA, Art.
 22 Swiss FADP)